Monthly Archives: January 2008

 Tuesday’s Weather Will Blow

-Hope you enjoyed the fleeting 50s.
-From the National Weather Service: …BLOWING SNOW ADVISORY IN EFFECT FROM 8 AM TO 8 PM CST TUESDAY…THE NATIONAL WEATHER SERVICE IN QUAD CITIES HAS ISSUED A BLOWING SNOW ADVISORY…WHICH IS IN EFFECT … Continue reading
+…BLOWING SNOW ADVISORY IN EFFECT FROM 8 AM TO 8 PM CST TUESDAY…THE NATIONAL WEATHER SERVICE IN QUAD CITIES HAS ISSUED A BLOWING SNOW ADVISORY…WHICH IS IN EFFECT FROM 8 AM TO 8 PM CST TUESDAY.

 Biotech 2, Childhood memories 0